-=> if Asterix were to punish his enemy, slapping would be involved b. #Asterix won't punish his enemy
+=> if I were to punish my enemy, slapping would be involved

-- c.
-His enemy, Asterix won't - d.
+- b. #Asterix won't punish his enemy - - c.
+His enemy, Asterix won't d.
 The talk wasn't loooong.

-Most centrally, co-speech gestures and post-speech gestures differ in their acceptability when they combine with a Verb Phrase in the scope of negation.
+Most centrally, co-speech gestures and post-speech gestures differ in their acceptability when they combine with a negated Verb Phrase.

-- (i) First, the co-speech gesture in (20)a is acceptable when accompanying a Verb Phrase that is in the scope of negation; assuming that the gesture itself is in the scope of negation, it triggers an inference that gets inherited across negation, to the effect that if Asterix were to punish his enemy, slapping would be involved.
+- (i) First, the co-speech gesture in (23)a is acceptable when accompanying a Verb Phrase that is in the scope of negation; it triggers an inference that gets inherited across negation, to the effect that if I were to punish my enemy, slapping would be involved.
 Crucially, further tests suggest that this inference behaves like a presupposition (for instance, embedding under none of the girls will give rise to a universal inference that holds for all of the girls); it has received a special name (cosupposition) because the inference is conditionalized on the meaning of the modified expression (here: punish).
-Experimental data (Tieu et al. 2017, 2018) have buttressed this conclusion by means of truth value judgment tasks and (more clearly) inferential judgment tasks. - (ii) By contrast, the post-speech gesture in (20)b is simply deviant after a negated Verb Phrase.
-Recent literature (Schlenker 2018b) has argued that this is because the post-speech gesture behaves like a non-restrictive relative clause and thus contributes a supplement, which is often deviant in such negative environments, as in (21). - (21) #Asterix won't punish his enemy, which will involve slapping him.
+Experimental data (Tieu et al. 2017, 2018) have buttressed this conclusion by means of truth value judgment tasks and (more clearly) inferential judgment tasks. - (ii) By contrast, the post-speech gesture in (23)b is simply deviant after a negated Verb Phrase.
+Recent literature (Schlenker 2018b) has argued that this is because the post-speech gesture behaves like a non-restrictive relative clause and thus contributes supplement meaning, which is often deviant in such negative environments, as in (24)a. - (24) #Asterix won't punish his enemy, which will involve slapping him.

-Consideration of further examples strengthens the similarity with non-restrictive relative clauses: (22)a behaves like (22)b in suggesting that Asterix's action will involve slapping, unlike the control with a conjunction in (22)c.
-Such inferential contrasts were established
+Consideration of further examples strengthens the similarity with non-restrictive relative clauses: (25)a behaves like (23)a in suggesting that Asterix's action will involve slapping, unlike the control with a conjunction in (25)b.
+17 Such inferential contrasts were established with experimental means in Tieu et al. 2019, and they extend to cases in which a visual animation replaces the post-speech gesture - a point to which we return in Section 5.2.2.